Camp Lejeune Prostate Cancer Lawsuits

 • Retain experts to prove your case and show that the contaminated water led to your cancer diagnosis.

-• Figure out what your options are if your previous VA claim was denied.
+• Determine your options if your previous VA claim was denied.

 • Handle the settlement negotiations with the other side and fight for the fair settlement offer you need.

-• File a lawsuit if the other side is unwilling to get you the money you are entitled to, and fight vigorously for a successful outcome.
+• File a lawsuit if the other side is unwilling to provide the money you are entitled to, and fight vigorously for a successful outcome.

-Contact a Camp Lejeune water contamination attorney today for more information on how they can help you during your free case evaluation.
+Contact a Camp Lejeune water contamination attorney today for more information about how they can help during a free case evaluation.

 Matthew Dolman